aodhmeade/cka-exam-prep/cluster-architecture-installation-and-configuration.md

   name-of-new-context`.

 ### installation steps for a basic cluster
-- Note: one control plane node and one worker node.
+- Aim: one control plane node and one worker node.
-- Steps performed using two virtual machines running Ubuntu 18.04 on GKE.
+- Env: performed using two virtual machines running Ubuntu 18.04 on GCE.
-- installation broken into two sections.
-Section 1: for control plane.
-Section
-  2: for worker node.
+- Steps: performed as follows: Section 1: for control plane.
+Section 2: for worker node.

 #### Section 1 - install a control plane node